tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - All data is stored on site, S3 is backup
 - Doesn't improve datacenter storage capacity
 - Main copy of data is stored on the gateway

+#### Volume Gateway - Cached Volumes

+- Entire dataset is stored in S3 and the most frequently accessed data is cached on site
+- Low latency access to the most frequently accessed data
+- 1GB - 32TB volumes
+- 32 volumes per gateway
+- 1PB per gateway
+- All data is stored in S3, cache is on site
+- Improves datacenter storage capacity
+- Storage appears on-premises, but is stored in S3